 - Sexy or Sexual in Nature

 As an advertiser, you can view the content rating for your approved ads.
 Your content rating can be found under Campaigns>Manage Ads.
 The content rating will indicate either a G, PG, PG-13 or R rating.
-The aggressive imagery rating will indicate either a High, Low or None rating.
 Please note that our Compliance and Content teams review the image, headline and landing page to determine the overall content rating.

 NOTE: To maximize volume, be sure to create ads that receive content ratings across all the rating categories.
 Ads that receive higher ratings may get higher CTRs while ads with lower ratings are able to serve in many more placements and are eligible for more impressions.